-Americans have long known that certain behaviors can result in dramatically shorter life expectancy rates.
-However, a recent study has identified four particular activities that can– over time– contribute to serious chronic health problems and result in higher health care and life insurance costs.
+Americans have long known that certain behaviors can significantly reduce life expectancy.
+A recent study, however, identified four specific activities that, over time, can contribute to serious chronic health problems and higher health care and life insurance costs.

-According to research that recently appeared in PLoS Medicine, a prominent medical journal by the Public Library of Science, four specific and common health issues – obesity, high blood pressure, smoking and elevated blood sugar levels – play a significant role in some of the disparities in life expectancy that can be found throughout the United States.
+According to new research published in PLoS Medicine, a leading medical journal published by the Public Library of Science, four specific and common health issues – obesity, high blood pressure, smoking, and elevated blood sugar levels – play a significant role in some of the disparities in life expectancy found across the United States.

-When applying for a life insurance policy, one common step is for people to get a physical exam and to have their records checked for any chronic conditions that could affect premium prices or make them uninsurable.
+When applying for a life insurance policy, one common step is to have a physical exam and have their records checked for any chronic conditions that could affect premium prices or make them uninsurable.

-Start this new year with the best resolution you can; build a daily plan towards better health.
-Starting new healthy habits will help you kick those old, not-so-good ones to the curb.
-The Harvard School of Public Health offers the following exercise and diet tips to help you focus on a healthy lifestyle:
+Begin the new year with the best resolution you can think of: create a daily plan for better health.
+Starting new healthy habits will help you kick bad habits to the curb.
+To help you focus on a healthy lifestyle, the Harvard School of Public Health offers the following exercise and diet tips:

--Space your exercise time out, ten or 15 minutes throughout the day
+- Separate your exercise time by ten or fifteen minutes throughout the day.

--Get away from your TV, computer or…putter; do odd jobs around your home.
+- Take a break from your TV, computer, or…putter; do odd jobs around the house.

-- Eat plenty of fruit and limit red meat.
+- Eat plenty of fruits and vegetables and limit red meat.

-Whether it’s gardening, jogging, or even dancing–find something you love that gets you moving.
-Taking the time to launch a regular exercise regime– in combination with a healthy diet– can afford prospective life insurance customers greater savings and a longer life.
+Find something you enjoy that gets you moving, whether it’s gardening, jogging, or even dancing.
+Taking the time to start a regular exercise routine, along with a healthy diet, can provide prospective life insurance customers with greater savings and longer life.